Michael-Robson/PlaywrightTest/README.md

-yarn format - Fixes any formatting issues yarn lint:fix - Fixes any linting issues yarn beforePR - Runs both lint and format fix jobs
+yarn format - Fixes any formatting issues yarn lint:fix - Fixes any linting issues yarn beforePR - Runs both lint and format fix jobs yarn allTestsHeadless - Run the full test suite in headless mode yarn allTests - Runs the full test suite in headed mode (User will see browser appear on screen)

 ### Dev Dependencies Used